-Prior to residents moving into their room, a thorough inspection of each resident's room is conducted by a staff member of Housing and Residence Life and all damages or needed repairs are noted on the RCR in the check-in section.
-Residents are not held responsible for damages or needed repairs listed in the checkin section of the RCR.
+Prior to residents moving into their room, a thorough inspection of each resident's room is conducted by a staff member of Housing and Residence Life and all damage or needed repairs are noted on the RCR in the check-in section.
+Residents are not held responsible for damage or needed repairs listed in the check-in section of the RCR.

-Upon checking into the residence halls, all residents will be able to review a copy of the RCR.
-Residents have the opportunity to conduct their own room inspection and report any discrepancies to their resident assistant within 48 hours of checking into their room.
-Any damages or missing items not listed on the RCR must be noted at this time to prevent a charge for these at check-out time.
+Upon checking into the residence halls, all residents can review a copy of the RCR.
+Residents can conduct their own room inspection and report any discrepancies to their resident assistant within 48 hours of checking into their room.
+Any damage or missing items not listed on the RCR must be noted to prevent a charge for these at check-out time.
 If a resident does not report any discrepancies on the RCR by the deadline, the resident indicates that the room is in the condition listed on the RCR at the time of check-in.
-If a resident reports any discrepancies on the RCR, the RA will revisit the room to review the new information and consider any changes that may need to be made to the RCR.
+If a resident reports any discrepancies on the RCR, the RA will revisit the room to review the added information and consider any changes that may need to be made to the RCR.

 Express Checkouts - All residents are required to submit an Express Checkout Application via MyHousing, by the date established by Housing and Residence Life, prior to moving out of the residence halls.
-During an Express Checkout, a member of the Housing and Residence Life staff will conduct an inspection of the rooms after the students have departed.
-Any new damages or needed repairs of the resident's room (this does not include common areas: suites, floors, or buildings) will be listed on the RCR.
-Common-area charges are determined once all residents have vacated the building.
-An Express Checkout is not required for any break periods (fall, Thanksgiving, winter and spring).
+During an Express Checkout, a member of the Housing and Residence Life staff will inspect the rooms after the students have departed.
+Any new damage or needed repairs of the resident's room (this does not include communal areas: suites, floors, or buildings) will be listed on the RCR.
+Commonarea charges are determined once all residents have vacated the building.
+An Express Checkout is not required for any break periods (fall, Thanksgiving, winter, and spring).